ThomasAlban/kmpeek/README.md

 These are things that I want to get to in subsequent updates, once an initial version is released.

+- Undo/Redo
+- Edit tools (such as drawing lines of points)
 - Export/Import CSV from tables
 - Camera Preview
 - Eline control handling - converting it to a setting on enemy points